The HSE Updates Page will provide the most up-to-date information concerning the State of Ohio HSE Office.

-- Currently, voucher codes are available through your local Career Technical Planning District (CTPD) office for first time computer based test takers only for the GED®, and TASC test.
+- Currently, voucher codes are available through your local Career Technical Planning District (CTPD) office for first time computer based test takers only for the GED®, TASC, and HiSET test.
 The voucher codes will expire June 30, 2018.

 - August 2017, the Ohio Department of Education has approved GED, HiSET, and TASC to become the testing assessment companies for the High School Equivalency test for the State of Ohio.
 Additional information will be forthcoming.
 Continue to check our website for updates.